 Blood Swept Lands and Seas of Red

-Don’t miss our evolving installation Blood Swept Lands and Seas of Red, marking the centenary of the outbreak of the First World War.
-Created by ceramic artist Paul Cummins, with setting by stage designer Tom Piper, 888,246 ceramic poppies will progressively fill the Tower’s famous moat.
+Our evolving installation Blood Swept Lands and Seas of Red, marked the centenary of the outbreak of the First World War.
+Created by artists Paul Cummins and Tom Piper, 888,246 ceramic poppies progressively filled the Tower’s famous moat.

 Watch the making